mktrm/just-the-docs/_tests/navigation/recursion/about.md

 * If two parents have the same `title`, but different grandparents, you can set their `grand_parent` titles to distinguish between their parents.
 The `grand_parent` title needs to be the same as the `parent` of the `parent`.

-* For resolving parents in deeper navigation structures, you can set the `ancestor` field of a page to the title of any page above its `parent` page.
+* For resolving parents in deeper navigation structures, you can set the `ancestor` field of a page to the title of any page reachable by following successive references to `parent` titles.

 * If you want the navigation structure in different parts of your website to look the same, you can add the title of the top page of each part as the `ancestor` of all its sub-pages.